geudde/attic-chest/pages/03.season-2/16.meeting-28/10.spirit/docs.md

 visible: false
 ---

-#### The Spirit of the Attic Chest’s Farewell Address to the Editress
+<span class="title">The Spirit of the Attic Chest’s Farewell Address to the Editress  </span>

 With deep regret I view the season o’er
 &emsp;Consigning me again to “durance vile;”